310mc/https-310mc.github.io-tl/source/_posts/idol_story/kanata_2.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-mmm… i never thought of a [signature] for it before.  …would [fans] of kanatee enjoy something like that?
+mm~… i never thought of a [signature] for it before.  …would [fans] of kanatee enjoy something like that?

 fufu, i will [practice] signing one, then.